A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Memory Evolution and Optimization Policies

 \subsubsection{Cross-Episode and Multi-Agent Memory}

 When memory extends beyond individual trajectories, it no longer serves only immediate reasoning but accumulates experience whose value emerges across repeated episodes or interactions.
-At this scope, reinforcement learning is essential, as only long-term and cross-episode reward signals can determine which memories should persist, adapt, or be revised by the memory policy.
+At this scope, reinforcement learning becomes particularly valuable, as long-term and cross-episode reward signals provide explicit credit assignment over which memories should persist, adapt, or be revised by the memory policy.

 Research at this level focuses on how experience should be represented, reused, and coordinated once memory spans multiple episodes or agents.
 Rather than preserving raw interaction histories, cross-episode memory aims to distill higher-level decision-relevant knowledge, such as reusable strategies, self-correction rules, or abstracted behavioral patterns, whose utility is evaluated through repeated reinforcement signals.
 This perspective underlies approaches such as MCTR~\citep{li2025adapting} and graph-based experience abstraction~\citep{xia2025experience}, which encode experience as transferable decision knowledge learned through interaction.
 Crucially, such experience is retrieved and applied in a context-dependent manner governed by reinforcement learning, as exemplified by reflective retrieval policies in Retroformer~\citep{yaoretroformer} and Memento~\citep{zhou2025memento}.
 As memory further extends across agents or representation spaces, reinforcement learning enables feedback to propagate beyond individual trajectories.
-This includes latent or non-textual memory representations such as MemGen~\citep{zhang2025memgen}, retrieval-path optimization and callback mechanisms in SUMER~\citep{sumers2023cognitive} and ReMemR1~\citep{shi2025look}, as well as shared or decentralized memory policies in multi-agent systems such as MAICC~\citep{jiang2025multi} and SRMT~\citep{sagirova2025srmt}.
+This includes latent or non-textual memory representations such as MemGen~\citep{zhang2025memgen}, retrieval-path optimization and callback mechanisms in ReMemR1~\citep{shi2025look}, as well as shared or decentralized memory policies in multi-agent systems such as MAICC~\citep{jiang2025multi} and SRMT~\citep{sagirova2025srmt}.
 These studies frame cross-episode and multi-agent memory as the broadest scope of reinforcement-learning-based memory control, where memory policies evolve through accumulated interaction and reward feedback rather than predefined rules or one-shot supervision.